microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 ~~~~~~~~~~~~~

 HLSL semantic strings are by default not emitted into the SPIR-V binary module.
-If you need them, by specifying ``-fvk-enable-reflect``, the compiler will use
+If you need them, by specifying ``-fvk-reflect``, the compiler will use
 the ``Op*DecorateStringGOOGLE`` instruction in ``SPV_GOOGLE_hlsl_funtionality1``
 extension to emit them.